Last update: May 19, 2020 at 12:30 PM

 Students who are experiencing stress as a result of the virus outbreak are recommended to speak with the Counseling Center for support and to receive guidance on the best way to proceed.
 Counselors are available and invite students to call the center to schedule an appointment to help address their concerns, anxiety, and coping.
 The University Counseling Center can be reached at 610-758-3880, Monday. - Friday.
 8:00 AM - 5:00 PM EDT.
 Overnight on-call services are also available and students can be connected to a clinician by calling this same number.

 At this time, there are no plans for an extended University closure and the University will make every effort to ensure that graduation processes continue as planned.
-Though changes to policies and procedures may require additional processing time at the end of the semester, the University has no intention to change the published spring degree awarding date of May 18, 2020.
+Though changes to policies and procedures may require additional processing time at the end of the semester, and the commencement ceremony has been postponed, the University has no intention to change the published spring degree awarding date of May 18, 2020.
 Should the University pursue an extended closure that affects graduation, additional information will be shared at that time.

-At this time, University offices are working remotely and are continuing to make every effort to continue with business as usual.
+At this time, University offices are working remotely and are making every effort to continue with business as usual.
 Registration & Academic Services is continuously planning to ensure that graduation clearance and grading processes will continue as scheduled.
 Changes to the grading scheme may require additional processing time at the end of the semester, but will not prevent the awarding of University degrees.

 Doctoral students should contact their dissertation advisor to discuss options for defending their dissertation through Zoom.
 Students will be permitted to submit paperwork electronically, and should discuss this process with their graduate program manager.
 Additional information is available in the communication that was sent to graduate students on 3/19/20.